-x =three-month LIBOR, and

-y = four-month LIBOR.
+- x = three-month LIBOR or threemonth EURIBOR, as applicable, and - y = four-month LIBOR or fourmonth EURIBOR, as applicable

-The administrator will determine LIBOR as specified under "Additional Information Regarding the Notes-Determination of Indices-LIBOR" in the base prospectus.
+The administrator will determine LIBOR and EURIBOR as specified under "Additional Information Regarding the Notes-Determination of Indices- LIBOR" and "-EURIBOR" in the base prospectus.
 The administrator will calculate interest on the floating rate notes based on the actual number of days elapsed in each accrual period divided by 360.